 Governing solar electronic waste recycling in Kenya

-InfoStart date: 1 April, 2021 End date: 30 September, 2023 Project type: Research collaboration projects in growth and transition countries (Window 2) Project code: 20-M07DTU Countries: Kenya Thematic areas: Waste management, Lead institution: UNEP DTU Partnership (UNEPDTU), Denmark Partner institutions: University of Nairobi (UoN), Kenya Kenyatta University (KU), Kenya Technical University of Denmark (DTU), Denmark Project website: go to website (the site might be inactive) Project coordinator: Ulrich Elmer Hansen Total grant: 4,998,719 DKK
+InfoStart date: 1 April, 2021 End date: 30 September, 2023 Project type: Research projects in countries with targeted development cooperation (earlier Window 2) Project code: 20-M07DTU Countries: Kenya Thematic areas: Waste management, Lead institution: UNEP DTU Partnership (UNEPDTU), Denmark Partner institutions: University of Nairobi (UoN), Kenya Kenyatta University (KU), Kenya Technical University of Denmark (DTU), Denmark Project website: go to website (the site might be inactive) Project coordinator: Ulrich Elmer Hansen Total grant: 4,998,719 DKK

 The diffusion of small-scale, off-grid solar (OGS) devices, such as solar lanterns and solar home systems, have increased rapidly and significantly across countries in Sub-Saharan Africa (SSA).
 The solar electronic waste (SEW) being generated and disposed of is increasing at a similar pace, which has raised concerns about the overall sustainability of the OGS sector.
 OGS devices contain various hazardous materials, such as lead and cadmium, the disposal of which may cause serious adverse effects to human health and the environment.
 At the same time, the processing of SEW in local recycling economies may involve substantial opportunities for employment and income generation.
 This project will conduct research in Kenya as a regional ’hot spot’ for SEW with the aim to identify appropriate private and public schemes for the collection and recycling of SEW in a manner that create economic value for local communities.